Point Richmond Historic District: History

+About

 Today maps are provided by the city of Richmond's Convention and Visitors Bureau for individuals to take walking tours of the historic zone.
 The historic area is now only a small portion of the larger neighborhood but still serves as the center for neighborhood businesses and civic affairs.
 There was much controversy regarding the inclusion of a Starbucks café in 2004 as the area had up until that point not had any chain stores.
 Although many residents opposed the coffee shop, it opened in that same year, and the residents have calmed regarding the subject.
 The location was later closed in November 2020 due to a sustained decline in business as a result of the 2020 coronavirus pandemic.

 The Historic District is accessible from Interstate 580, Richmond Parkway, Macdonald Avenue, Cutting Boulevard.
 AC Transit bus route 72M MacDonald connects with the Richmond BART and Amtrak Station.
 Golden Gate Transit routes 40 and 42 connect with the station and Marin County; the former serves del Norte Station.